chef/chef/docs/dev/how_to/releasing_chef_infra.md

 #### Resource Documentation Automation

 1. Run `rake docs_site:resources` to generate content to a `docs_site` directory
+   1. WARNING: Any resource that inherits it's basic structure from a parent resource is likely to commingle settings from both when you run that command.
+For example, there are 17-20 resources that consume the basic package.rb resource file.
+As a consequence, ALL of the children will most likely have pulled in properties and actions that do not apply to them.
+You have to be careful here.

 2. Compare the relevant generated files to the content in the `content/resources` directory within the [chef-web-docs repo](https://github.com/chef/chef-web-docs/).
 The generated files are missing some content, such as action descriptions, and don't have perfect formatting, so this is a bit of an art form.
+   1. This will take time - expect to use 2-4 days of going through the new docs to ensure you aren't accidentally overwriting things or ignoring important updates
+   2. One tool you can use to help yourself is Beyond Compare.
+If you have to buy it, it's like $20
+   3. You'll end up using a combo of the old docs, the new docs, what Beyond Compare shows you and your intuition.

 ## Release Chef Infra Client

+The docs are the most time-consuming aspect of the release.

 ### Promote the build